This slow cooker fiesta chicken recipe is made with cream cheese, salsa, black beans, corn, and cream cheese.

 Additionally, there are so many ways to elevate this recipe depending on how you serve it.
 Check out my serving suggestions below.

-I look at this Slow Cooker Tex-Mex Chicken recipe as a base recipe.
+I look at this creamy slow cooker fiesta chicken recipe as a base recipe.
 There are SO MANY things you can do to jazz it up.

 - Top with a dollop of sour cream and finish with a squeeze of fresh lime juice

-- Serve over rice or make DIY burrito bowls with all of the traditional taco toppings (i.e., lettuce, salsa, sour cream, shredded cheddar, avocado, diced fresh tomatoes, cilantro)
+- Serve over cilantro lime rice or make DIY burrito bowls with all of the traditional taco toppings (i.e., lettuce, salsa, sour cream, shredded cheddar, avocado, diced fresh tomatoes, cilantro)

 - Use as enchilada filling.
 I think enchilada sauce would be an incredibly topping choice as well!

-- 15 oz chunky salsa medium or hot
+- 15 ounce chunky salsa medium or hot

 - 8 oz cream cheese